tylerthomasallen/docs/src/docs/configuring-links/understand-links.md

     | iMessage | ✅ | | |
     | Apple Mail | ✅ | | |
     | Gmail | ✅ | | ✅ |

+## Analytical behavior

+#### Analytical tracking

+  - Whenever a user `clicks` on a deep link and `opens` the app
+  - This triggers either an `install` or an `open`
+      + `installs` represent Branch recognizing the app_id and device_id for the first time
+      + `installs` represent new app users and the success rate of your Branch deep links
+      + `installs` do **not** represent App Store downloads
+      + `non-Branch installs` are installs outside of Branch deep link clicks
+      + `opens` are non-installs
+      + If a user uninstalls and reinstalls the app, this will be an `open` because Branch recognizes the device
+      + If a user has the app and clicks a Branch deep link, this will be an `open` because the user is not new

 ## Link data